-Paragraph 30of the LLW Policy states that the import of LLW from other countries may only be authorised or consented to by the competent UK authority in light of an assessment of all practicable options, and if it complies with EU and UK legislation and any associated Government guidance provided to the competent UK authority, and should not be permitted except:
+30. The import of LLW from other countries may only be authorised or consented to by the competent UK authority in light of an assessment of all practicable options, and if it complies with EU and UK legislation and any associated Government guidance provided to the competent UK authority, and should not be permitted except:

-for the recovery of re-useable materials; OR for treatment that will make its subsequent storage and disposal more manageable.
+- for the recovery of re-useable materials; OR - for treatment that will make its subsequent storage and disposal more manageable.

-In all cases where such processes would add materially to the wastes needing to be disposed of in the UK, the presumption should be that they will be returned to the country of origin to a timescale agreed by regulators and competent authorities in the UK and in the country of origin".
+In all cases where such processes would add materially to the wastes needing to be disposed of in the UK, the presumption should be that they will be returned to the country of origin to a timescale agreed by regulators and competent authorities in the UK and in the country of origin.